 On the Padres Fingers was reunited with former Athletics manager John McNamara.
 But McNamara, who took over the Padres in 1974, was fired 48 games into the 1977 season and replaced by Alvin Dark.
 At the time of the Fingers signing many believed that McNamara would move him into the rotation.
 This would leave the closer role to Butch Metzger, who had saved 16 games with a 2.92 ERA for the Padres in 1976 and earned the NL Rookie of the Year Award.
 McNamara surprised many by giving the closer job to Fingers and using Metzger in middle relief.

 Fingers spent four years in San Diego as the Padres’ closer, going 34-40 while earning 108 saves in 265 outings.
 The Padres had just one winning season in the four years and never finished higher than fourth in the six-team National League Western Division.
 Fingers could hardly be blamed; during his stay in San Diego he won the unofficial National League Fireman of the Year Award three times, in 1977, 1978, and 1980.
-In his final year in San Diego, Fingers broke Hoyt Wilhelm’s career record for saves with his 228th.
+In his final year in San Diego, Fingers surpassed Hoyt Wilhelm’s career record for saves.
 (As an indication of how the use of closers has changed over the years, Fingers’ career total of 341 puts him, as of the close of the 2010 season, only 10th among closers; the leader as of 2010 was Trevor Hoffman, with 601.)

 After the 1980 season Fingers returned to the American League.
-The Padres traded him, Tenace, and pitcher Bob Shirley to the St Louis Cardinals for five players.
-Four days later The Cardinals put Fingers in a package with catcher Ted Simmons and pitcher Pete Vuckovich and shipped them to the Milwaukee Brewers for outfielders Sixto Lezcano and David Green and pitcher Lary Sorenson and Dave Lapoint.
+The Padres traded him, Tenace, and pitcher Bob Shirley to the St Louis Cardinals for seven players.
+Four days later The Cardinals put Fingers in a package with catcher Ted Simmons and pitcher Pete Vuckovich and shipped them to the Milwaukee Brewers for outfielders Sixto Lezcano and David Green and pitcher Lary Sorensen and Dave LaPoint.
 When Fingers arrived in Milwaukee the Brewers were coming off three straight winning seasons.
 They were led by an explosive offense that included future Hall of Famers Robin Yount and Paul Molitor.
 In the years leading up to the Fingers acquisition the Brewers had struggled to find someone who could consistently save games for them.
 In that regard Fingers was seen by many as the final piece of the puzzle that could send the team to the first postseason appearance in franchise history.
 Fingers did not disappoint.
 In what was regarded as one of the greatest seasons any relief pitcher has had, he saved 28 of the team’s 62 victories as the Brewers sailed to the second-half American League East title in the strike-shortened 1981 season.
 Fingers’ dominating performance, which included a minuscule 1.04 earned-run average, landed him not only the Cy Young Award but the MVP award as well.
 Fingers had one victory and one save as the Brewers fell to the Yankees three games to two in the divisional playoffs.